-The adult pool is a quiet oasis with a hot tub and lounge chairs, it is completely peaceful and a marvellous haven of escape.
-Crucially, wherever you got in the grounds, it is never too crowded, even when the hotel is full.
+The adult pool is a quiet oasis with a hot tub and lounge chairs.
+It’s a completely peaceful and marvelous haven of escape.
+Crucially, wherever you got on the grounds, it is never too crowded, even when the hotel is full.

 7. Best Club Level

 Disney’s Grand Floridian Resort & Spa wins as the Four Seasons does not have an executive club lounge.
 The Royal Palm Club Level, which is the Main Building Club Level offering at Disney’s Grand Floridian Resort & Spa, is classy.
 It is one of two club lounges at this hotel.
-Interestingly, you will either get access to this or the Royal Palm Club Level, which is the Club Level for guests of the main building or the Sugarloaf Club Level, which is the club in the outer building.
-Included in the club lounge are five small food and drink offerings plus useful concierge staff 7am to 10pm who will help you with FastPass+ reservations.
+Interestingly, you will either get access to this or the Royal Palm Club Level, which is the Club Level for guests of the main building, or the Sugarloaf Club Level, which is the club in the outer building.
+Included in the club lounge are five small food, and drink offerings plus useful concierge staff from 7 am to 10 pm who will help you with FastPass+ reservations.

 The lounge itself is open 24 hours and is serviced from 7 am to 10 pm.
-Alcoholic drinks include beer, wine, and champagne and non – alcoholic deinks include coffee, espresso, tea, bottled water, and cold soft drinks.
+Alcoholic drinks include beer, wine, champagne, and non – alcoholic drinks, including coffee, espresso, tea, bottled water, and cold soft drinks.

 Is the lounge worth the extra cost?
-All rooms in the Main Building have club level included and they cost around $1,100 per night.
-Outer Building Garden View rooms which are still part of the resort but do not have lounge access are in the region of $700 per night.
-This means you are paying $400 ish for club lounge access, but remember, you can’t get a room in the main building without paying the premium.
-Remember this lounge is very, very good.
+All rooms in the Main Building have club level included, and they cost around $1,100 USD per night.
+Outer Building Garden View rooms, which are still part of the resort but do not have lounge access, are in the region of $700 USD per night.
+This means you are paying around $400 USD for club lounge access, but remember, you can’t get a room in the main building without paying the premium.
+Remember, this lounge is very, very good.
 Good enough to while away the entire evening with the music and fireworks.